Weak error expansion of a stopped numerical scheme for singular Langevin process: Weak error expansion

 Thus we only have to show that the Lyapunov structure holds (partially) true for the regularized numerical scheme~\eqref{def:schema_regu}.
-In the sequel of this proof, the notation $o(\delta)$ will be uniform in $(x,y)\in\R^{2d}$.
-We have:
+In the sequel of this proof, \lj{the notation $o(\delta)$ will denote a quantity uniform in $(x,y)\in\R^{2d}$: } We have: